 Materials and Methods

-The present investigation was carried out at Agroforestry Research Station, Sardarkrushinagar Dantiwada Agricultural University, Sardarkrushinagar, Dist: Banaskantha, Gujarat, India during 2021-22 to 2023-24.
-In this Randomized Block design was used with seven treatments and three separate replication each treatment consisting one plant of pomegranate variety Bhagwa with maintained at spacing of 4.0 x 4.0 m for fruits production in the hasta bahar season.
+The present investigation was carried out at Agroforestry Research Station, Sardarkrushinagar Dantiwada Agricultural University, Sardarkrushinagar, Dist: Banaskantha, Gujarat, India, during 2021-22 to 2023-24.
+A Randomized Block design was used with seven treatments with three separate replications, each treatment consisting of one plant of pomegranate variety Bhagwa maintained at a spacing of 4.0 x 4.0 m for fruit production in the hasta bahar season.
 The pomegranate was raised with recommended agricultural practices.
-The two spray of insecticides were carried out during the hasta bahar.
-The spray volume was standardized by spraying control treatment with sole application of water.
-The first spray was carried out at the 50% flowering and second spray was carried out 15 days after first spray.
+The two sprays of insecticides were carried out during the hasta bahar.
+The spray volume was standardized by spraying the control treatment with sole application of water.
+The first spray was carried out at the 50% flowering, and the second spray was carried out 15 days after the first spray.
 Spraying was done using a knapsack sprayer fitted with a hollow cone nozzle.
-The followings seven treatments (six insecticides plus one untreated control) were used for assess their effectiveness against management of pomegranate thrips and impact on natural enemies.
-The thrips population was recorded before spray and 1st, 3rd, 7th, 10th and 15th days after each spray.
+The following seven treatments (six insecticides plus one untreated control) were used to assess their effectiveness against pomegranate thrips and their impact on natural enemies.
+The thrips population was recorded before spray and at the 1st, 3rd, 7th, 10th and 15th days after each spray.